We've curated a list of the best credit card sign up bonuses in Canada for 2025! Learn about the pros and cons of each and find your best card today.

 Credit card churning is when you repeatedly apply for multiple credit cards for the sole purpose of taking advantage of welcome offers to accumulate a higher-than-normal amount of points and rewards in a short period of time.
 A churner will meet the minimum spending requirements to earn the bonuses (such as charging a set amount to the card within the first three months) and then often cancel the card before the annual fee is due.

-Dedicated churners will repeat this process many times with different credit cards to accumulate rewards, such as cash back, travel points, or other extras like a free hotel night.
+Dedicated churners will repeat this process many times with different credit cards to accumulate rewards and perks such as cash back, travel points or other extras like a free hotel night.
 Sometimes, after getting the bonus and then cancelling the card, they may even apply for the same credit card after several years to see if they can once again receive the signup promo.
 (You may have to wait up to two years to be eligible for the card again, though it’s possible that a credit card provider may not approve your application no matter how long you wait if they suspect you’re a churner).

 Nothing in life is free.
 While credit card churning can be lucrative, it does have its negative consequences and one of the biggest potential pitfalls is that it can hurt your credit score in several ways.

-The amount of credit checks you have on your credit report accounts for about 10% of your overall credit score and, each time you apply for a new credit card, issuers perform a hard credit check to look into your credit profile.
+Hard credit checks: The amount of credit checks you have on your credit report accounts for about 10% of your overall credit score and, each time you apply for a new credit card, issuers perform a hard credit check to look into your credit profile.
 This hard check causes a temporary decrease in your score.
 If you apply for a lot of new cards within a short timeframe, your score could dip significantly.

 Sign up for Borrowell to get your free credit score.
 That's right.
 For free.

 Officially, credit card churning is not illegal.
-You can’t get a fine or be arrested for repeatedly using credit card signup bonuses to your advantage.
+You can’t get a fine or be arrested for repeatedly using credit card sign up bonuses to your advantage.
 That being said, credit card providers don’t generally like to encourage credit card churning.
-They want you to sign up for their credit cards and become a life-long client.
-To discourage churning, some card providers may include fine print in their application process that says that applicants are only eligible to receive a welcome bonus once in their lifetimes no matter how often they successfully apply for the card.
+They want you to sign up for their credit cards and become a lifelong client.
+To discourage churning, some card providers may include fine print in their application process that says that applicants are only eligible to receive a welcome bonus once in their lifetimes, no matter how often they successfully apply for the card.

-The fact is that credit card churning is a skill and if you don’t do it properly, it could cost you in terms of annual fees and hits to your credit score.
+The fact is that credit card churning is a skill, and if you don’t do it properly, it could cost you in terms of annual fees and hits to your credit score.
 If you decide you want to give credit card churning a try, here are some tips to do it responsibly.

 The Borrowell Team